narthur/ThemeHandbook/components.md

 made more portable and easier to customize.
 (For more information on naming these redelcared variables, see [naming_things.md](https://github.com/SimpleUpdates/ThemeHandbook/blob/master/naming_things.md).)
 One exception to this rule is global breakpoint variables (e.g. `@screenSmMax`), which should be referenced without being redeclared.
+- **A component's Twig source doesn't make sense alone.** If you see an orphaned `</div>` at the beginning of a component's Twig file, or an unclosed element at its end, that's a strong indication that the component hasn't been properly decoupled from other components or templates, and needs to be refactored so it can stand alone.